KostasValeckas/PyLongslit/docs/reduce.rst

 with the names ``"reduced_science_ORIGINAL_NAME"`` or ``"reduced_standard_ORIGINAL_NAME"``,
 depending on the frame type.
 All further operations up to :ref:`1d spectrum extraction <extract_1d>` will from now on be performed on these frames, and the raw frames will not be used anymore.
 The reduced frames will be altered in place.
+This also means that **if you in further steps do any operations on the reduced frames that you regret, you can always reset by running the reduction procedure again.**

 5 fits headers are added to the reduced frames.
 These are non-standard headers, and can be used only in the context of the PyLongslit software.
 The headers are: